mkcastro/job-applicator/README.md

 ## To Do
 1. Accept url as job description input
-2. Get keywords from resume pdf
+2. Get skills from resume pdf
 3. Improve CLI UX by adding options for:
     1. recipeint name
     2. position